howard-university-web-services/Howard-Automation-Library/README.md

 #### Initial spinup of a multi-site site, and clone dev.coasdept

-- This script creates a new multisite install locally, adjusts settings.php and sites.php with needed parameters, create a new multisite DB on acquia, clone the dev.coasdept.howard.edu DB and Files into it.
+- This script creates a new multi-site install locally, adjusts settings.php and sites.php with needed parameters, create a new multi-site DB on acquia, clone the dev.coasdept.howard.edu DB and Files into it.
 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
-- `$ cd ~/Sites/devdesktop/DESIRED_CODEBASE/docroot/sites`
 - `$ sh ~/Sites/_hal/drupal/acquia/create_new_multisite.sh`

 #### Update all Howard packagist repos, on all Howard D8 sites, commit, and push to acquia